GJMeijer/rootmech/README.md

 Key functions are accompagnied by vignettes which include the mathematical derivation behind each of the fitting methods.
 Type `browseVignettes("rootmech")` in the console to obtain a list with all vignettes and browse their contents (documentation in HTML).
-Type `RShowDoc("name", package = "rootmech")' to open a specific vignette with the name `"name"` directly.
+Type `RShowDoc("name", package = "rootmech")` to open a specific vignette with the name `"name"` directly.
 Vignette names correspond with function names.

 ## Copyright and Licence